 Juilienne the white part of leeks as fine as possible.
 Deep fry 180˚C until crispy.
 Dry on a paper towel.
 Season with salt immediately before serving.

 1:60g egg whites:caster sugar.
 Set oven to 150˚C. Whisk eggs and sugar to soft peaks.
 Bake on parchment 140˚C (reduce oven temp) 1 hour, and then switch off the oven and allow the meringues to cool in the oven.

 Bunch of mint chopped with salt to break down.
 Pour over 4 tbsp boiling water.
 Add 4 tbsp white wine vinegar and 1tbsp caster sugar.
 Steep.

 Peeled pearl onions/shallots, 100ml water/stock, sugar, butter.
 Cook with cartouche until almost dry.

-Shaved (not grated) parmesan on a silicone-lined baking tray.
+Grated parmesan on a silicone-lined baking tray (Pack a cookie cutter to control shape).
 Bake 200˚C 3–5 mins.
 Shape while warm.
 Cool.
 Do not try to cut the cooled cheese – the crisps will shatter.

 100g Petra 7220 granpasta flour and 1 egg per person.
 No salt, but cook pasta in ‘mild seawater.’
 Full instructions here.